FlameFractal/blog/_posts/2016-07-07-using-jemoji-with-jekyll.md

         gems:
           - jemoji

-And now you can happily :smile: use your emojis in your website :exclamation:
+And now you can happily :smile: use emojis in your website :exclamation:

 But, I encountered another problem with this.